mapflat/func-patterns-for-oo-minds/slides/slide.md

-# scala.Either
+# scala.util.Try

-* Asymmetric dual type - A object or B object
+* Asymmetric dual type - Throwable or object
 * Right-biased
-  - Defaults to right projection
+  - Defaults to Success side
   - For comprehension out of the box
 * Designed for error-handling

-Issues:
+* Enforces Throwable for errors
-* Ascii-art warning
+* Exception integration
-  - Slippery slope to incomprehensible code
-  - "Concise" and "idiomatic" code -> steeper learning curve
-  - Risk of cultural split among engineers
-* Conventions to remember
-* Does not enforce distinct error types
-  - **Avoid \/[String, String]**